Introduction

 Permits differ by province and project type, but most include environmental studies and building clearances.

-What does it cost to start a renewable energy company in Canada?
+What is the cost to start a renewable energy company in Canada?

 The cost depends on the energy source and the size of the project, but government grants and tax credits assist cover the initial outlay.